 Thus, the child's becoming different is dependent on two parties: the child him/herself, and the adult, who guides him/her.
-His/her level of becoming adult is also viewed as his/her possessed experience, which is a meaningful coherence, and is the result of the quality of his/her self-actualization of his/her psychic life-in-education, as well as the quality of adult guidance to such self-actualization.
+His/her level of becoming adult is also viewed as his/her possessed experience, which is a meaningful coherence, and is the result of the quality of his/her self-actualization of his/her psychic life-ineducation, as well as the quality of adult guidance to such selfactualization.

 This event occurs in the reality of educating, and pedagogics is the science which is involved with this reality.
 According to Landman (118, 5), the educationist thoughtfully searches for meaningful forms of living, by which the reality of educating is constituted, and attempts to answer the following questions: What is characteristic of educating?
-How does it make itself knowable?
-How does it differentiate itself from other human activities?
+How is it knowable?
+How does it differ from other human activities?
 (118, 5).

 The practice of pedagogics is carried out by disclosing essential meanings, by bringing to light meaningful ways of living which appear as pedagogical ways of being (Landman, 118, 9).
-The pedagogue designs pedagogical categories, as expressions of what is essential to educating (see 123, 1-11).
+The pedagogician designs pedagogical categories, as expressions of what is essential to educating (see 123, 1-11).

-Because of its complex nature, the pedagogue must concentrate on particular phenomena within the reality of educating.
+Because of its complexity, the pedagogician must concentrate on phenomena within the reality of educating.
 This has led to the development of related, autonomous part-disciplines within the autonomous science of pedagogics.

 Also, pedagogics has clearly shown that the child's becoming adult can never be guaranteed because he/she, the adult, or both, might participate inadequately in the educative space in which they find themselves.
 Thus, the child's becoming adult does not occur automatically according to a determined process of maturation.
 In this connection, Langeveld observes that ... "to the extent that educating really succeeds, everything is not mechanically taken in and recorded as it is presented, but is elaborated on.
-This elaboration can progress unfavorably so that the result is superficial, poor, wrong; it also can proceed favorably and also turn out to be superficial or incorrect in a favorable sense if, e.g., the pedagogically undesirable appears not to be noticed, not explained well, or is considered to be trivial" (124, 135 [in Dutch]).
+This elaboration can progress unfavorably so that the result is superficial, poor, wrong; it also can proceed favorably and turn out to be superficial or incorrect, in a favorable sense if, e.g., the pedagogically undesirable appears not to be noticed, not explained well, or is trivial" (124, 135 [in Dutch]).

-Consequently, when educative failure appears within the reality of educating, as an experiential fact, orthopedagogics involves itself with it and, as a pedagogical discipline, reflects on the disharmonious, the confused, or attenuated appearance of the essentials of educating (299, 59-60).
+Thus, when educative failure appears within the reality of educating, as an experiential fact, orthopedagogics is involved with it and, as a pedagogical discipline, reflects on the disharmonious, the confused, or attenuated appearance of the essentials of educating (299, 59-60).

 Each community experiences that some of its members do not accept the increasing demands of life, in accordance with their potentialities.
-Such persons usually demonstrate by various actions that they do not accept the demands of becoming an adult.
+Such persons usually demonstrate, by various actions, that they do not accept the demands of becoming an adult.